FObersteiner/zdt/README.md

 `zdt` comes with [eggert/tz](https://github.com/eggert/tz).
 The database is compiled and shipped with `zdt` (as-is; not tar-balled or compressed).
 If you wish to use your own version of the [IANA time zone db](https://www.iana.org/time-zones), you can set a path to it using the `-Dprefix-tzdb="path/to/your/tzdb"` option.
 See also `zig build --help`

 For development, to update the time zone database and the version info, run the following build steps: `zig build update-tz-database && zig build update-tz-version`.

-## Cross-Compilation

-Does not work at the moment, see [#50](https://codeberg.org/FObersteiner/zdt/issues/50).
-The main reason is that the timezone database is stored locally instead of being embedded in a build.

 ## License